-Marijuana Misdemeanor Possession
+Marijuana Misdemeanor Possession in Raleigh

 Thankfully, North Carolina has taken steps to lessen the charges for possession of small amounts of the drug and possession of marijuana paraphernalia.
 Instead of spending months in jail, the crime may be punishable by a fine.
 This does not mean you should not contact legal representation to represent you in court.
 You may be tempted to handle the charges on your own, but the risk of doing so outweighs the cost of hiring a defense attorney.